Visiting the Philippines

 The Philippines is predominantly a Catholic country (although Islam is the main religion in the southern provinces).
 Most Filipinos speak some English, and near-fluent English can be expected in Metro Manila and most holiday areas.

-Courtesy and Respect
+Courtesy and respect

 Courtesy is vital in the Philippines – and if treated respectfully and politely, Filipinos will certainly be amongst the most friendly and hospitable people you could ever encounter.
 Under no circumstances should you display anger, raised voices or open argument in front of, or towards, a Filipino.
-Such actions cause an immense loss of respect, of ‘face’ to those involved.
+Such actions cause an immense loss of respect, ‘face‘, to those involved.

-When such behavior occurs, a Filipino will often just smile and attempt to end the situation as quickly as possible.
+When such behaviour occurs, a Filipino will often just smile and attempt to end the situation as quickly as possible.
 Sometimes their attempts to placate a westerner (lots of smiles and any answers that will stop you shouting) can serve to make you more annoyed.
 If you understand their motives, you shouldn’t get so frustrated.

-Conversation Topics
+Conversation topics

 Most Filipinos are fully aware of the corruption and poverty endemic in their country.
 They do not need to hear such observations from visitors.
-Unless well acquainted with a person, and well understanding of the issues involved, try to avoid political and religious conversations.
+Unless very well acquainted with a person, and well an understanding of the issues involved, try to avoid political and religious conversations.

 Use of the local language will always get a smile (and sometimes a discount!).
 In the northern provinces, including Metro Manila, people speak Tagalog.
-Other dialogues exist in the southern Philipines (i.e. Cebuan in Cebu).
+Other dialogues exist in the southern Philipines (i.e. Cebuano in Cebu).
 Take the time to learn some respectful and/or useful terms before arriving:

-Useful Tagalog Phrases
+Useful Tagalog phrases

 - Mabuhay! – Hello! / Welcome! /Cheers!